profedney/profedney/README.md

 ---

-# Hello, I'm Edney Rossi 👋
+# Hello, I'm prof. Edney 👋

 I'm a **Developer** and **High School Teacher**, passionate about empowering the next generation with the skills to thrive in the digital world.
 I teach **Information Technology** to high school students, blending theory with practical, real-world applications.